huggingface/simulate/README.md

 # We can also translate from a vector and rotate from a quaternion or along the various axis
 ```

+Editing objects:
+- mesh of the object can be edited with all the manipulation operator provided by [pyvista](https://docs.pyvista.org/user-guide/index.html)

 ## Visualization engine

-A default vizualization engine is provided with the vtk backend of `pyvista`.
+A default vizualization engine is provided with the vtk backend of [`pyvista`](https://docs.pyvista.org/user-guide/index.html).

 Starting the vizualization engine can be done simply with `.show()`.
 ```